hcw-00/STPM_anomaly_detection/README.md

 Under testing.

-notice : Depending on the test results, the code can be modified.
+notice : This code is not verified yet.
+Depending on the test results, the code can be modified.